drupalprojects/mutual_credit/README.txt

 Note how the default settings are the strictest accounting standards possible, with no editing and no deleting of transactions
 When editing the accounting standards, the access operations (edit, delete) appear as extra tabs.
 Careful the AJAX is a bit flakey on that form.

-Visit admin/accounting/webforms
+Visit admin/accounting/forms
-No similarity intended to the http://drupal.org/project/webform Design the forms for users to create and edit transactions N.B It is possible to create invalid webforms, and I advise editing an existing one before creating a new one.
+Design the forms for users to create and edit transactions N.B It is possible to create invalid transaction forms, and I advise editing an existing one before creating a new one.
 Create menu links to the forms and/or wrap them in blocks.
 Note that some modules alter existing forms or create new ones.
 Like views, you can create new ones from scratch or modify or clone the ones provided.
 They can be exported and bundled in code with a distribution.
-The webform essentially moves transactions between states, offering an opportunity to show or edit the values.
+The form essentially moves transactions between states, offering an opportunity to show or edit the values.
 However if is not a serious workflow system.
 Each field will do its own validation, then there is form-level validation.
 If there is a confirmation page, it will take the whole page, even if the original form was in a block.
-You can tell the webform which page to redirect to.
+You can tell the form which page to redirect to.
-It should be possible to create webforms in a few minutes for specific purposes Would appreciate some feedback on the whole form creation process.
+It should be possible to create forms in a few minutes for specific purposes Would appreciate some feedback on the whole form creation process.

 Visit admin/accounting/record